Jeremy stepped off the city bus onto the scorching sidewalk, coughing as the exhaust plumed around him. God, he hated riding the bus.

 “I don’t care,” Jeremy said, not thinking.
 All he heard was talent, his music being heard.

 “Yes, you do.
 Let me finish.
 The rest of the deal is the most important.
-This is the sacrifice, Jeremy.
-Remember I asked you if you were willing to sacrifice for music?”
+This is the sacrifice, Jeremy.”

 Jeremy still couldn’t breathe right.
 He looked up at the moon again, hoping its constancy could help him.
 This was all too unreal.
 He’d been sitting at the park talking to some specter of Kurt Cobain as if it were a pretty normal thing to do, thinking it was something cool he could tell his band about and turn into songs.
 But this deal.
 It brought all the strangeness of the evening back to Jeremy.
-This wasn’t normal.
 He was talking to a dead man and this dead man was offering him great talent and fame, but the price was that he had to die young.
-It seemed like a cruel choice to Jeremy.
+A cruel choice.

-Jeremy just looked at Kurt Cobain with wide, disbelieving eyes.
+Jeremy stared at Kurt Cobain, disbelieving.
 He put up his hands and shook them at Kurt Cobain as if to ward off some evil.

 “I could make it on my own,” Jeremy said, turning his back on Kurt Cobain.
 Just as suddenly he faced him again, “Like you said, I’m talented, I’m dedicated, I’m passionate.
 I should be able to make it without this,” he flung his arms around in distress, “…deal.”